wp-plugins/background-manager/readme.txt

 Display a random image as the website background at each visit or as a timed slideshow, without the need to edit the theme.

 == Description ==

+**Note!
+This plugin has been deprecated; it is no longer maintained nor supported.**

 _Background Manager_ is a powerful replacement for the default WordPress background manager.